 You must also take into account how frequently you’re training.
 One workout per month will make it very difficult to see results.

-On the other hand, practicing a little every day, doing dance classes at school or at your local gym, for example, you will progress much faster.
+On the other hand, practicing a little every day, doing dance classes london at school or at your local gym, for example, you will progress much faster.

 Of course, when you learn to do the splits, it is sometimes difficult to find time in the day to practice.
 By getting an instructor or taking dance lessons, your routine may be more consistent.